MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/security/intro-to-secure-windows-app-development.md

         await httpClient.GetAsync(bingUri);

     // Get the list of certificates that were used to
-    // validate the server&#39;s identity
+    // validate the server's identity
     IReadOnlyList<Certificate> serverCertificates = response.RequestMessage.TransportInformation.ServerIntermediateCertificates;

     // Perform validation